vladak/shield/README.md

 ## Software/firmware install

-Firstly, the microcontroller needs to be converted to run CircuitPython.
+Firstly, the microcontroller needs to be converted to run CircuitPython 9.x (for the `circup` to work with web workflow).
 To do that, for ESP32 V2, I chose the [command line `esptool`](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/command-line-esptool) on a Linux computer (since macOS appeared to have flaky serial connection for some reason).
 For ESP32-S2 this procedure is simpler.
+These days it can be done using Web Flasher in Chrome.

 Once CicuitPython is installed, the following could be used:
-- copy `*.py` to the `CIRCUITPY` volume
+- copy `*.py` files to the root directory (using the file browser on `http://172.40.0.11/fs/`)
+- create `secrets.py`
-- copy all necessary libraries from Adafruit CircuitPython bundle to `CIRCUITPY/lib` directory
+- install necessary libraries from Adafruit CircuitPython bundle to `lib` directory

-Since switching to ESP32 V2, web based workflow has to be used, which means the process of copying the Python files and Adafruit CircuitPython bundle libraries has to be done by hand, using the web uploader, [until `circup` supports the web based workflow](https://github.com/adafruit/circup/issues/156).
+  - Since switching to ESP32 V2, web based workflow has to be used: `circup --host 172.40.0.11 --password XXX install -r requirements.txt`

 ## Configuration